-There are close to twelve million searchable records on this site.
-Nevertheless there will tens of thousands of men and women who do not appear on this site; individuals for whom no record of service survives.
+There are over twelve million searchable records on this British Army Ancestors website.
+Nevertheless there will tens of thousands of men and women who do not appear here; individuals for whom no record of service survives.
 This may be because the person was killed whilst serving their country before 1914, their files later destroyed; or because they did not serve overseas, or because their records were destroyed during the Second World War.
 There are practically no Volunteer Force records that survive, thus robbing us all of the chance to remember men who volunteered to serve their country at home between 1859 and 1908.

 I am constantly adding new names to this database but I do not, at this point in time, offer a facility for users to add individual entries if a name does not already appear in the British Army Ancestors’ database.

 Thank you for taking time to remember our British Army Ancestors.